The Rogue's March: American forces

 Morris Island, 1863.
 A soldier is drummed out of camp to the Rogue's March.
 The sign says "THIEF.
 This man, Benj.
 F. Ditcher, 55th Mass Vols stole money from a wounded friend".

 Based on a contemporary sketch: Two thieves are drummed out of the Union Army to the Rogue's March.
 Semi-shaving of heads was typical.

 The same march with a similar ritual was used in the American army and militia.
 In the 1812 war in one regiment "a soldier convicted of swindling had to forfeit half of his pay for two months, lose his liquor ration for the rest of the campaign, and – with his bayonet reversed and the right side of his face shaved close to the skin – be drummed up and down the lines to the Rogue's March three times".
 A soldier in the Mexican war was ridden out of camp on a rail to its tune.

 On the Texas frontier, recalled General Zenas Bliss, the usual penalty for desertion was fifty lashes "well laid on with a raw-hide" by the drummer-boys, after which his back was washed with brine.
 When he recovered, his head was shaved as closely as possible and he was drummed out to the fifes and drums of the Rogue's March.
+That corporal punishment was administered by the band musicians was also observed by Samuel Dewins in the War of the Revolution and War of 1812.

 In the Civil War both sides used the punishment for cowardice or theft.
 The man's head would be shaved and a humiliating sign was hung on him.
 The march was played and he was drummed out.
 On one occasion the entire Twentieth Illinois Volunteers, "a loose, rowdy bunch", was ordered to be marched off the parade ground – in the presence of other regiments – to the Rogue's March, which humiliated and infuriated the officers and men.
+According to The American Civil War: a centennial exhibition: